TryAgain98/base-nextjs-react-query/README.md

 - **axios**: Makes HTTP requests
 - **next**: Framework for building React applications with SSR and SSG
 - **react-hook-form**: Manages and handles forms in React
+- **swiper**: Modern touch slider library for creating carousels and sliders

 ### DevDependencies